-Non-Classified employees who are exempt from ERSRI*, who have reached the age of 30, and who have two (2) years of service are required to participate in the Metropolitan Life, TIAA or VALIC retirement plans as a condition of employment.
+Non-Classified employees who are exempt from ERSRI*, who have reached the age of 30, and who have two (2) years of service are required to participate in the TIAA retirement plan as a condition of employment.
 Participation is permitted, on a voluntary basis, for eligible employees under the age of thirty (30).

 Employees must contribute at least 5% of their gross biweekly earnings.
 These contributions may be made on a pre-tax basis.
 The College will contribute 9% of the employee’s gross biweekly earnings.
 The employee may designate how these funds are invested.
 There is no vesting period.

 Should an employee leave the College prior to retirement, the employee's options regarding

 their retirement funds include continued investment; rollover, or withdrawal.

 *Non-classified employees who are members of the ERSRI at the time of employment at the Community College may elect to remain in the ERSRI if they so choose.

 - 457(b) Deferred Compensation Plans